Frequently Asked Questions | Language Placement

 What if I have transfer credits equivalent to 102-level?

+Transfer of credit for language courses is one way to demonstrate equivalent second language proficiency.
 Consult with the Advising Center to determine whether transfer credits fulfill the Foreign Language Core requirement.
-Generally, language coursework completed elsewhere satisfy requirements for the core, majors, and minors equivalent to courses completed at Pacific.
+Generally, language coursework completed elsewhere satisfies requirements for the core, majors, and minors equivalent to courses completed at Pacific.
 If transfer credits meet the core requirement, you do not need to take the placement test.

 What if I learned a language not offered at Pacific?

 To gain exemption from the Foreign Language Core requirement for a language not taught at Pacific without taking courses at Pacific, students have various option to demonstrate equivalent second language proficiency.